giovanni214/day-night-shader/README.md

 ### 2. Installation

-First, clone the repository and switch to the `node` branch.
+First, clone the repository and install the required NPM packages.

 ```bash
 # Clone the entire repository